Real Estate Almanac

 Realtor associations come in three varieties, determined by geographic scope: national, state and local.
 Realtor associations have a federated makeup led by the National Association of Realtors: members cannot join just one.
 When agents join a local association, to gain access to the MLS, for example, they automatically join the state association in which the local is headquartered and NAR; the memberships are tied together in what is known as the three-way agreement.

 The largest local Realtor associations have tens of thousands of members, and subsequently, healthy revenues that allow them to offer quality products and services to members and to play a large and meaningful role in their communities.
-Examples include the Miami Association of Realtors (over 55,000 members), the Houston Association of Realtors (over 45,000 members) and Broward, Palm Beaches and St. Lucie Realtors (over 37,000 members).
+Examples include the Miami Association of Realtors (56,725 members), the Houston Association of Realtors (45,444 members) and Broward, Palm Beaches and St. Lucie Realtors (37,895 members).

-View local Realtor associations ranked nationally via the icon to the right.
+View local Realtor associations ranked nationally via the image to the right.

 State Realtor Associations